crytic/not-so-smart-contracts/tx_origin_authorisation_misuse/README.md

 # tx.origin misuse
 Scenario:

-Some incompetent developerr creates a service FreeSuperSecuredWalletsFactory (Let's call him Danny) which allows to create wallet just by sending ETH to factory, problem is this wallet uses tx.origin for authorisation
+Some incompetent developer creates a service FreeSuperSecuredWalletsFactory (Let's call him Danny) which allows to create wallet just by sending ETH to factory, problem is this wallet uses tx.origin for authorization

 Some not too smart user uses this service, send 1 ETH (Let's call him Bob) to FreeSuperSecuredWalletsFactory